 The projects for Habitat definitely add to the inventory of affordable housing in this county, and that is something that is needed.
 However, the amount of funds it takes to build one house for one family is significant when those funds come from the Affordable Housing fund we have.
 For this particular grant cycle, we allocated \$50,000 from the AH fund, not enough to meet the needs in this grant proposal.
 After considerable discussion, the committee felt that utilizing the \$50,000 allocation from the Affordable Housing fund to provide 25 individuals and families with housing and case management addressed the goals set forth in the Homeless Plan in a more significant manner than partially funding one Habitat house.
+The Committee is discussing ways in which we can better support Habitat and their work.
+I anticipate another recommendation in that regard in the future.

-A Special Hearing to meet with grantee representatives is set for April 6th, 1:30 pm in the Commissioner's Auditorium.
+A Special Hearing to meet with grantee representatives is set for April 20th, 2:00 pm in the Commissioner's Auditorium.
 Grantee agencies will be notified by BOCC staff.